Charles-McNay/Rail_Incident_Analysis/README.md

 - Today Freight trains average 6,800 feet[^8]
 - A train can weigh anywhere from 8,818,490 lbs to 44,092,452 lbs or even more under some particular instances.[^9]

-I will be looking into the differences between incidents with larger crews and smaller trains and larger trains with smaller crews.
+I will be looking into which Class 1 railroads are more incident prone, which state has more derailments, deaths caused by rail related incidents and the damage costs associated with these incidents.

 **What I'm asking**